ak2yny/OpenHeroSelectGUI/README.md

 ## Usage Instructions (v.
 0.1.0)

+ "OpenHeroSelectGUI.exe" and "Newtonsoft.JSON.dll" must be extracted to the same location as "OpenHeroSelect.exe".

  Run "OpenHeroSelectGUI.exe" and click a menulocation (white or black numbers).
 Then assign a character to that location by double-clicking on its name on the left list.
 If the number is black, it means that it is already assigned.
 Remove assigned heroes with the `Remove All` button or by selecting them in the list and pressing the Delete key.

  To add different locations (for 50RH etc), type the number in the "Current Position" field and double-click on the hero you want to place there.